 How does the Charitable Gift Fund Program work?

-You donate cash or (any other asset with a fair market value such as real estate, stock, mutual fund shares, etc) to Anabaptist Foundation.
-We turn your contribution into cash and place the funds in our Charitable Gift Fund program.
+You donate cash or any other asset with a fair market value (real estate, stock, mutual fund shares, etc) to Anabaptist Foundation.
+We turn your contribution into cash and place the funds in our Charitable Gift Fund.
 Your gift represents an irrevocable contribution to Anabaptist Foundation, a 501c3 public charity, and is not refundable to you.

 These funds are available for distribution to charities you recommend at any time you wish.
-Assets contributed to the Charitable Gift Fund become the property of the Foundation, and the donor retains no legal control over the gift.
-Instead, the donor is entitled to give non-binding advice to the Foundation about distribution of the funds.
+Assets contributed to the Charitable Gift Fund become the property of the Foundation, and you retain no legal control over the gift.
+Instead, you are entitled to give non-binding advice to the Foundation about distribution of the funds.
 Because Anabaptist Foundation is a public charity, you get a tax deduction for the year in which you make the gift, even if not all of the funds are disbursed to other charities during that year.

-A special gift fund account is available to donors who wish to make a larger contribution which is distributed to charities over time.
-Special gift fund accounts may earn interest, which results in additional funds for charity.
+A special gift fund account is available to you if you wish to make a larger contribution that is distributed to charities over time.
+Special gift fund accounts may earn interest which result in additional funds for charity.

 Donors incur only modest costs to participate in the program.
-The basic program fee is only a 3/4 of one percent (.75% or 0.0075) fee on incoming funds ($25.00/minimum) to cover administrative overhead costs.
+The basic program fee is only 0.75% on incoming funds ($25.00/minimum) to cover administrative overhead costs.
 If the Foundation incurs any special costs to accept a gift or to liquidate non-cash gifts (i.e. real estate or securities), we naturally have to cover brokerage fees and administrative expenses out of the gift proceeds.